 - Let the PGA know

-- Add your shot to the National Hole in One Registry
+- Add your shot to the National Hole-in-One Registry

 - Let the local paper know, and save the clipping if you get featured

-- Some hole in one FAQs
+- Some hole-in-one FAQs

 Read Next: 40 Hole in One Gifts to Celebrate an Amazing Shot